VIDA-NYU/BDF/tools.md

 ### BDI-Viz

-BDIViz is a powerful, interactive tool designed as an extension to BDIKit to assist biomedical researchers and domain experts in performing schema matching tasks.
-Built to address the challenges of matching complex biomedical datasets, BDIViz leverages a visual approach to streamline the process and enhance both speed and accuracy.
+BDI-Viz is a powerful, interactive tool designed as an extension to BDI-Kit to assist biomedical researchers and domain experts in performing schema matching tasks.
+Built to address the challenges of matching complex biomedical datasets, BDI-Viz leverages a visual approach to streamline the process and enhance both speed and accuracy.

 <div style="text-align: center;">